qiime2/qiime2.github.io/docs/_sources/overview.txt

 Getting started
 ---------------

+QIIME 2 introduces several new concepts that are not present in QIIME 1, and these concepts are important to understand as they are central to how you will interact with QIIME 2 to perform microbiome analyses.
+It is **highly recommended** to start with the :doc:`key concepts <concepts>` documentation before moving on to installing and using QIIME 2.

-To begin experimenting with QIIME 2, start with the :doc:`installation guide <install>`, which will show you how to install the QIIME 2 framework, a command-line interface, and some plugins used in the :doc:`tutorials <tutorials/index>`.
+To begin using QIIME 2, start with the :doc:`installation guide <install>`, which will show you how to install the QIIME 2 framework, a command-line interface, and some plugins used in the :doc:`tutorials <tutorials/index>`.

 Staying updated
 ---------------